dmytro-iovenko/sba-316/README.md

 ## Live Chat Client
-This project is a part of [Live Chat App|https://github.com/dmytro-iovenko/live-chat].
-The client app allows users to initiate chat sessions with representatives, who can respond in real-time.
+This project is a part of [Live Chat App](https://github.com/dmytro-iovenko/live-chat).
+This small app allows users to initiate chat sessions with representatives, who can respond in real-time.
 This functionality is ideal for businesses looking to offer enhanced customer support or for services that require real-time interaction.

 ### Built With
-- Flexbox, Grid
+- Flexbox
-- Vanilla JavaScript
+- JavaScript

 ### Objectives
 - Use DOM properties, methods, and techniques to create a web application that provides a dynamic user experience.